 In lieu of the last tip, save at least three tracks in Spire Studio for overdubs—they’re essential in the vocal production phase of hip-hop.

-Assuming you’ve imported a beat into Spire Studio to record your vocals (see more on importing a project here), you should have seven tracks remaining at your disposal.
+Assuming you’ve imported a beat into Spire Studio to record your vocals, you should have seven tracks remaining at your disposal.
 What you do with these seven tracks is entirely up to you, but try to save at least three of them specifically for overdubs.
 Layering overdubs on a lead vocal will add body and depth to your entire project.

 If you’re feeling a bit lost as to effectively using your tracks in Spire Studio, try this method: